Omar Payne joins growing list of players to leave Florida

 The Gators will be active in the burgeoning transfer portal to rebuild their roster, especially since White signed just one prospect in the 2021 class: guard Kowacie Reeves.

-Payne is the 12th of 18 signees during White’s last five years to transfer, leaving the Gators with little continuity and in a constant state of rebuilding.
+Payne is the 12th of 18 signees during White’s last five years to transfer, leaving the Gators with little continuity and in a steady state of rebuilding.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25